Most Instagram photos you see on your feed tend to be shots taken spontaneously – and are in color, or using some sort of artsy filter.

 To gather data for this test, I used 3 Instagram accounts:

-Over a month, I posted a combination of color andas well as black-and-white photos on all three Instagram accounts.
-We will have data for 42 photos of each type total.
+Over a month, I posted a combination of color and black-and-white photos on all three Instagram accounts.
+We will have data for 42 photos of each post type total (14 per page).

 For the @Agorapulse and @Scottayres accounts, I didn’t use the same hashtags on each post or didn’t use them at all.
 On the @BadassSemiTrucks account, I used the same hashtags on every post.